gravitational/teleport/rfd/0144-client-tools-auto-updates.md

 ## Details

-Teleport will now store a single cached version of the client tools in the user's $HOME directory. tsh/tctl will execute this cached version when communicating with the Teleport Cloud cluster.
+Teleport client tools now supports an update command to update tsh/tctl to the latest cloud-stable version of Teleport.
+We'll push users to opt-in to automatic updates of client tools, but users can opt-out if desired.

 Cloud will host an endpoint for Teleport client tools version discovery. tsh/tctl will check this endpoint to identify the current cloud-stable version of Teleport.
-If the cached version is behind or ahead of the current cloud-stable version, the cache will be updated to match the current cloud-stable version.
+On update tsh/tctl will compare its version to the current cloud-stable version.
+If the installed version is behind or ahead of the current cloud-stable version, tsh/tctl will be updated to match the current cloud-stable version.
 This will ensure Teleport client tools are always executed using the latest compatible version of Teleport when communicating with a Teleport Cloud cluster.

 ### Detecting Cloud instances